michaelcassens/teaching/index.md

 # Teaching Goals

-* Help students find and achieve their artistic goals
+* Help students find and achieve their artistic and programmatic goals
 * Teach problem solving and logical reasoning
 * Help students learn how to collaborate with others in different disciplines and departments